eliasu/stegreif_25/content/collections/termine/en/freeeroica-im-theater-im-delphi.md

     content:
       -
         type: text
-        text: "#free∃roica is dedicated to revolutions and new beginnings - both historically and musically.
-Stegreif's founding vision is more evident in #free∃roica than in any other of our projects: Without sheet music, without a conductor and without seating arrangements, the orchestra breaks with the conventions of the classical concert from the very beginning and opens up new perspectives."
+        text: "free∃roica is dedicated to revolutions and new beginnings - both historically and musically.
+Stegreif's founding vision is more evident in free∃roica than in any other of our projects: Without sheet music, without a conductor and without seating arrangements, the orchestra breaks with the conventions of the classical concert from the very beginning and opens up new perspectives."
   -
     type: paragraph
     attrs: